Fast Quantum Algorithms for Trace Distance Estimation

 \subsection{Organization of This Paper}

 In the rest of this paper, we first include necessary preliminaries in Section \ref{sec:preliminary}.
 Then, we will provide quantum algorithms with purified access and identical copies with their analysis, respectively, in Section \ref{sec:algo}.
+In Section \ref{sec:bqp-completeness}, we show the $\mathsf{BQP}$-completeness of low-rank trace distance estimation.
 In Section \ref{sec:approx-low-rank}, we consider how our algorithms can be applied to approximately low-rank quantum states.